uzafar/photoshop_troll/README.md

-# photoshop_troll
+# Photoshop Troll Android App

-Photoshop Troll Android App
+Photoshop troll is an entertainment app where people can view and enjoy collection of photoshoped images gathered from different websites in an easy way.
+App is created using ScrollGalleryView, Android architecture components and Picasso library to load and cache images.